The "Mego 8-inch Super-Heroes Worlds Greatest Toys!" Book Perfectly Chronicles Old-Time 1970's Toy Collecting

 The Avengers: Age of Ultron and the forthcoming Batman v.
 Superman: Dawn of Justice both give toy collectors - young and old ones - a lot of joy.
 The toys featuring these variour Marvel and D.C. superheroes are truly well made and do capture the feel of the movies.

-Are there any superhero toys that really capture the wonder of Mego Toys?
+Are there any superhero toys past or present that really capture the wonder of Mego Toys?
 No way.
 Mego Superhero Toys were a cultural phenomenon in the 1970's.
 In a fantastic book published by TwoMorrows Publishing, fans of the classic toys can read the entire history of the Marvel and D.C. toys.

 "Mego 8-inch Super-Heroes Worlds Greatest Toys!" by Benjamin Holcomb is a must for any Generation X'er who grew up with fond memories of the toys and their various great commercials.